dead-claudia/journald-exporter/CONTRIBUTING.md

 ## Child server

 The child server is laid out as a sort-of event driven server.
-The request flow works like this:
+The request flow at a high level works like this:

 1. Request comes in, is queued for handling.
 The listener then loops back and waits for another request.
 2. The request is removed from the queue, validated, and handled.
 If it's a metrics request with authorization, it's added to a list of requests pending metrics.
 If it's anything else, a response is just generated right then and there.